smithnlp/space-diff/README.md

 ```

 ## Usage/Tutorial
 Included with [this project's homepage](https://github.com/smithnlp/space-diff) are two sample corpora of segmented traditional Chinese which will be used in this tutorial for ease in following along.
 (Adapted from [Universal Dependencies' Chinese corpora](https://github.com/UniversalDependencies/UD_Chinese-GSD/tree/master).)
-The following instructions assume that you have __space-diff__ installed already, as well as the sample corpora.
+The following instructions assume that you have __space-diff__ installed already as well as downloaded the sample corpora.

 ### Command line usage
 You can simply call the tool at the command line as follows: